sonus21/rqueue/docs/configuration/configuration.md

 }
 ```

-The default implementation is `DefaultMessageConverterProvider`, ths converter
+The default implementation, `DefaultMessageConverterProvider`,
 returns `DefaultRqueueMessageConverter`.
-DefaultRqueueMessageConverter can encode/decode most of the
+While `DefaultRqueueMessageConverter` can handle encoding
-messages, but it will have problem when message classes are not shared across application.
-If you do
+and decoding for most messages, it may encounter issues when message classes are not shared across
-not want to share class as jar files then you can
+applications.
+To avoid sharing classes as JAR files, you can opt for converters such
-use `com.github.sonus21.rqueue.converter.JsonMessageConverter`
+as `com.github.sonus21.rqueue.converter.JsonMessageConverter`
-or `org.springframework.messaging.converter.MappingJackson2MessageConverter`  these converters
+or `org.springframework.messaging.converter.MappingJackson2MessageConverter`.
+These converters
-produce `JSON` data.
-Other implementation can be used as well MessagePack, ProtoBuf etc
+serialize messages into JSON format, facilitating interoperability without shared class
+dependencies.

+Additionally, alternatives like MessagePack or ProtoBuf can also be employed based on specific
+requirements for message serialization and deserialization.
+Each of these options provides
+flexibility in how messages are encoded and decoded across different systems and applications.

 ## Additional Configuration

-- **rqueue.retry.per.poll** : The number of times, a polled message should be tried before declaring it
+- **rqueue.retry.per.poll**: This setting determines how many times a polled message should be
-  dead or putting it back in the simple queue.
-The default value is `1`, that means a message would
+  retried before declaring it dead or moving it back into the queue for subsequent retries.
+The
+  default value is `1`, meaning a message will be processed once initially, and if it fails, it will
-  be executed only once and next execution will happen on next poll.
-While if we increase this
+  be retried on the next poll.
+If you increase this value to `N`, the polled message will be retried
-  to `N` then the polled message would be tries consecutively N times before it will be made
-  available for other listeners.
+  consecutively N times before it is considered failed and made available for other listeners to
--
+  process.

+This configuration allows you to control how many times Rqueue attempts to process a message before
+handling it as a failed message, giving you flexibility in managing message retries and error
+handling strategies.